MDoswell/1800_202310_BBY-12/README.md

 ├── community-create.html    # create a community page
 ├── community-details.html   # Community detail page
 ├── community.html           # Community board page
-├── index.html               # landing HTML file, this is what users see when you come to url ├── leader_board.html        # Leader board page
+├── index.html               # landing HTML file, this is what users see when they come to root url ├── leader_board.html        # Leader board page
 ├── login.html               # login page
 ├── main.html                # Main page with description of SureFoot